Plantar fasciitis is my Rehab Challenge.

 Oh, by the way, if you would like to know the “secret calf release exercise”– be sure to catch my next post with a video demonstration!

 My arches are high and flexible and always have been an issue of instability since I began dancing 46 years ago.
 Thus, in order to “fix” this situation, I need to reinstate some of my foot exercises slowly.
 I recommend slowly because I do not want to overload my calves or arches that I am also working hard to keep released.

 My three main exercises that I now do for strength:

 When you lack stability in your ankles due to arch mobility, weakness or any injury you lose some proprioception.

 Proprioception: The ability to sense stimuli arising within the body regarding position, motion, and equilibrium.

 You have to retrain and develop this mind/body knowledge in order to progress.
-A simple good way to do this is to stand in parallel on one foot and close your eyes .
-See if you can visual and feel the tripod balance in your foot and keep your balance.
+A simple good way to do this is to stand in parallel on one foot and close your eyes.
+See if you can visualize and feel the tripod balance in your foot and keep your balance.
 It is best to do this barefoot.

 That is where I am now.
-What did I keep for my recovery routine?
+What did I keep from my recovery routine?